 3. RESULTS AND DISCUSSION

-The study was conducted to examine the demographic profile of teachers teaching in agriculture related fields, and the status of TPACK of agriculture teachers.
+The study was conducted to examine the demographic profile of teachers teaching in agriculture-related fields and the status of TPACK of agriculture teachers.

 3.1 Demographic Profile of Teachers Teaching in Agriculture-related Fields

 Table 1 presents the demographic profile of teachers teaching in agriculture related fields in public schools with complete Agricultural Crop production offerings.